ChrisHal/PMbrowser/doc/usage/installation.rst

 ************

-You will need to install the usual build tools including :program:`cmake` and Qt-Library version 6.2 or newer (for now, the source can also be build using version 5, but support will end soon).
-To build the documention, you need :program:`Sphinx` .
+You will need to install the usual build tools including :program:`cmake` and Qt-Library version 6.2 or newer.
+To build the documentation, you need :program:`sphinx` and :program:`sphinx_rtd_theme`.
+(Usually, these can be installed via :program:`pip`, if :program:`python` is installed.)

 On most :program:`Linux` distributions , Qt is provided as a package, e.g. :file:`qt6-base-dev` for Ubuntu.